rohitranbawale/E-Commerce-Platform/README.md

-# CS5031 - Software Engineering Practices - P3

-## NAME
-Online Shopping (Book Sales) System USING SPRING FRAMEWORK AND RESTFUL API --
+System USING SPRING FRAMEWORK AND RESTFUL API
+--
 ## DESCRIPTION
 <p>